matze-dd/Tex2txt/README.md

 Therefore, a translator to UTF-8 has to be placed in front of a Python filter for line or column numbers.
 This is shown in Bash function LTfilter() in file [checks.sh](checks.sh).
-A similar approach is taken in example Python script [shell2.py](shell2.py).
+A similar approach is taken in example Python script [shell.py](shell.py).

 With option --json, LanguageTool always delivers UTF-8 encoded text.
-JSON output is used in application script [shell2-html.py](shell2-html.py).
+JSON output is used in application script [shell.py](shell.py) on option --html.

 Similarly, Python's version for Windows by default prints Latin-1 encoded text to standard output.
-As this ensures proper work in a Windows command console, we do not change it for the example script shell2.py.
+As this ensures proper work in a Windows command console, we do not change it for the example script shell.py when generating a text report.
-In application script shell2-html.py, we enforce UTF-8 output in order to determine the encoding of the generated HTML page.
+On option --html, we enforce UTF-8 output in order to determine the encoding of the generated HTML page.
 The stand-alone script tex2txt.py will produce UTF-8 output, too.